influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 That API Token should be treated just like a password.
 Set it as an environment variable on each machine you plan to gather metrics from using Telegraf.{{% /note %}}

-After the InfluxDB Output Plugin options, there is a section for Input Plugins, specifically `[[inputs.prometheus]]`.
+After the InfluxDB Output Plugin options within the Telegraf configuration, there is a section for Input Plugins, specifically `[[inputs.prometheus]]`.
 This is the configuration that tells Telegraf how to scrape metrics from the `/metrics` endpoint of each InfluxDB OSS instance.
-We've the default URL for InfluxDB OSS here, but if you're using unique URLs or have security set up for your `/metrics` endpoint, you can configure those options here and save the updated configuration.
+The default URL for InfluxDB OSS is provided here, but if you're using unique URLs or have security set up for your `/metrics` endpoint, you can configure those options here and save the updated configuration.

 Now we should be all set for installing and configuring Telegraf on each machine next to our InfluxDB OSS instances.

 ## Downloading, installing, and configuring Telegraf
 As mentioned above, Telegraf is an open source data collection agent that can be configured to fetch data from almost anywhere.